palewire/go-big-with-github-actions/docs/matrix.md

           mv artifacts/**/*.csv data/
 ```

-We can add a logging step here that will save the current date and time to a file.
-This will help us keep track of when the last scrape was done and prevent GitHub from deactivating the workflow.
+We can add a logging step here to save the current date and time to a file.
+This will help us track when the last scrape was done and prevent GitHub from deactivating the workflow.

 {emphasize-lines="20-21"}
 ```yaml